 From the moment the adhesive hits the skin, a clock starts.
 Your adhesive will mature to maximum strength for the next 24 hours, forming bond after bond.
 After 24 hours, you’ll have all the bonds.

 If you get your patch or device wet in the first 24 hours, you’ll stop all of the bond-forming from that moment onward, and it won’t start up again.
-Instead, any bonds that didn’t form bound with the water you introduced.
+Instead, any bonds that didn’t form in time, will bond with the water you introduced.
 This applies to sweating as well.

 - Do not apply your diabetes device before starting a workout or a sauna session.